Qubit-centric Transformer for Surface Code Decoding: Conclusion

-\textit{Conclusion}---In this Letter, we introduced HQMT, a novel decoder architecture designed to learn quantum error correlations across multiple scales.
-By incorporating a qubit-centric merging strategy that exploits the topological structure of the surface code, HQMT effectively constructs hierarchical features for the transformer-based QEC decoder.
-Extensive simulations show HQMT consistently achieves lower LER than representative neural network-based decoders as well as classical algorithms such as MWPM and the quaternary BP+OSD baseline.
-Our analysis further confirms that the hierarchical design, enabled by the qubit-merging layer, is central to HQMT’s strong performance and scalability.
-This work demonstrates that the transformer with qubit-centric hierarchical architecture is well-suited for QEC decoding, paving the way toward practical, high-performance neural decoders for future fault-tolerant quantum computing.
+In this paper, we proposed QCT, a novel decoder architecture that shifts the decoding paradigm from a stabilizer-centric to a physical qubit-centric perspective.
+Unlike syndrome-centric approaches in transformer-based QEC decoders, our method employs a qubit-centric representation via a merging layer.
+Furthermore, QCT fully utilized the topological structure of surface codes by applying structure-aware masking, which effectively captures complex error correlations.
+Extensive simulations demonstrate that QCT consistently achieves superior decoding performance compared to existing neural network-based decoders and classical algorithms.
+Notably, QCT achieves an impressive threshold of $18.1$\% under depolarizing noise, significantly surpassing the thresholds of BP+OSD ($17.00$\%) and MWPM ($14.7$\%).
+Our analysis confirms that the synergy between the direct qubit-level representation and structure-aware masking is central to the model's superior performance.
+This work demonstrates that a transformer architecture grounded in a physical qubit-centric framework is highly effective for QEC decoding, paving the way toward practical, high-performance neural decoders for future fault-tolerant quantum computing.